 The company has 20 employees and plans to hire 100 more people by the end of this year.

-GoodsOnMove joins a long list of online logistics startups that are trying to bring change in an industry notorious for the lack of transparency in deals, arbitrary rates, all-cash transactions and delayed deliveries.
+Competitors GoodsOnMove joins a long list of online logistics startups that are trying to bring change in an industry notorious for the lack of transparency in deals, arbitrary rates, all-cash transactions and delayed deliveries.

 Startups such as TruckMandi, TruckSuvidha, Porter, BlackBuck, GoGo Truck, FreightBazaar, Turant Delivery and CargoExchange are trying to bridge the gap among companies, warehouses, transporters and truck drivers to ensure on-time deliveries and optimum use of fleet capacity.
 GoodsOnMove identifies TakeMyShipment as its direct competitor, which it claims caters to the same set of clients.